Psalms For Life

 YHWH sets the faithful one apart for himself

-and YHWH hears me when I call on him.
+and YHWH will hear me when I call to him.

 Rather, quiet your heart on your bed